dayreiner/dayreiner.github.io/blog/_posts/2016-04-05-zero-to-mariadb-cluster-in-docker-swarm-in-15-minutes-part-2.md

 You could stop here and just set up the device mapper driver when deploying docker to use the LVM group for the docker volume and metadata.
 You can find more information on configuring the device mapper driver in the official [Docker Documentation](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/).

-Building with `sl_post_provision.sh`, we go one step further and format the LVM volume with btrfs.
-To configure the LVM partition as a btrfs filesystem, simply run the command
+Building with [`sl_post_provision.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/instance/sl_post_provision.sh), we go one step further and format the LVM volume with btrfs.
+To configure the LVM partition as a btrfs filesystem, simply run the following on the provisioned instance:

 `mkfs.btrfs /dev/docker_vg/docker_lv1`.